StrappedGlint13/pathfinding/documentation/testing.md

 Performance is tested with different sized maps from 216x216=46656 (|V|), 512x512=262144(|V|) and 1024x1024=1048576(|V|) pixelmaps.
 Measurement is taken from running times for the pathfindings.
 We will cover average times for different sizes of runs.
 Performance testing is possible also to to from the user interface, as user can set how many runs user wants.

-Here are some results about the performance tests with several different maps with different sizes:
+Here are some results about the performance tests with several different maps with different sizes.
+All the runs has been made from the command prompt, and all the programs are closed, unless one mozzilla browser (for accounting):

 | Map                 | Size        | Feed  | Algorithm | Average time in sec. | Average time ns. | Start point | End point | 2D Benchmark maps | Our Distance | Total time in seconds |